Skip to main content

 5

-How do you stay current with new tech in your stack?
+How do you stay current with new technology in your stack?
+Name the last three things you learned and why.

 What to listen for